Street see also Peabody Estate

 1970 Tower Hamlets registered title to flats 1-263 with the Land

 Registry, but the block was demolished later in that decade, and

 replaced with more up-to-date social housing.
-Pictured
+Right

 is an example of commercial housing in Cartwright Street - St Mary